step-security-bot/zowe-cli/CONTRIBUTING.md

 ## Testing Guidelines

+For pull requests adding major new functionality, automated tests must be added that provide coverage for this new functionality.
+These tests may be added either within the same pull request or as a subsequent pull request.
 For information about testing rules and procedures, see [Testing Guidelines](./docs/TESTING.md) and [Plug-in Testing Guidelines](./docs/PluginTESTINGGuidelines.md).

 ## Profile Guidelines